 Frequently Asked Questions (FAQs)

-If you have questions about your loan with RANLife Home Loans and would like to speak to someone, please give us a call at (877) 845-2854.
-Our team members are available Monday – Friday 8:00 am – 9:00 pm ET and Saturday 8:00 am – 12:00 pm ET to help you.
+If you have questions about your loan with RANLife Home Loans and would like to speak to someone, please call us at (877) 845-2854.
+Our Homeowner Care team members are available Monday – Friday 8:00 am – 9:00 pm ET and Saturday 8:00 am – 12:00 pm ET and our Ally department is available Monday – Friday 8:00 am – 9:00 pm ET.

 Forbearance